exercism/csharp/exercises/robot-simulator/README.md

 - Say a robot starts at {7, 3} facing north.
 Then running this stream of instructions should leave it at {9, 4} facing west.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/robot-simulator` directory.

 ## Source